zstyblik/grafana.org/source/blog/2015-02-10-Grafana-2-Alpha-and-preview.md

 ### User & Account model

 To support SaaS and larger Grafana installations we have added a User and Account model similar to how Google Analytics has implemented this.
-Dashboards, data sources, etc are not tight to a specific user but to an Account, users are linked to accounts with a specific Role (Admin, Editor, Viewer).
+Dashboards, data sources, etc are not tied to a specific user but to an Account, users are linked to accounts with a specific Role (Admin, Editor, Viewer).

 To simplify smaller Grafana setups you can configure Grafana to be in a single account mode where new user